This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Ask for names and phone numbers: Get a list of phone numbers for people who can help you.
 People at these phone numbers can answer your questions, and tell you where to go to get help.

-- Ask about a domestic violence advocate: This is a trained caregiver who will talk to you about your choices.
-Contact with this caregiver is private.
+- Ask about a domestic violence advocate: This is a trained healthcare provider who will talk to you about your choices.
+Contact with this healthcare provider is private.
 This person may also help you in an emergency to make sure that you are safe from your abuser.

 Where can I find support and more information?